 How to apply for a payment

 If you think that you need this extra help, you need to complete a Discretionary Housing form and send it to us giving us as much information as possible to help us understand why your circumstances are special.
-You can also hand in completed applications to Herbert reception.

 All the information you give is confidential and we will only use it to see if we can give you extra help.

 Any Discretionary Housing Payment awarded will be paid along with your Housing Benefit either to you or direct to your Landlord.